istiakm30/dhakatribune_scrapper/README.md

 ## Disclaimer:

-Please use this script responsibly and ethically.
-Make sure you have permission to scrape and avoid overloading the server with frequent requests.
+Do not use it more than once withing a half hour period avoid overloading the server with frequent requests.

 ---

-**Note**: This README is a basic overview based on the provided scripts.
-It may need further adjustments based on any additional functionality or specific requirements you might have.